Dr. Virgilio George talks with a patient in an exam room

 Gastrointestinal Cancer

-MUSC Hollings Cancer Center is a national leader in treating gastrointestinal cancers, including esophageal, stomach (gastric), hereditary diffuse gastric cancer, pancreatic, liver, bile duct (cholangiocarcinoma), gallbladder, colon, rectal and anal cancer.
+MUSC Hollings Cancer Center is a national leader in treating gastrointestinal cancers, including colon and rectal cancer, pancreatic cancer, liver cancer, esophageal cancer, stomach (gastric) cancer, bile duct (cholangiocarcinoma) and gallbladder cancer, anal cancer, and hereditary diffuse gastric cancer.
 We work in close collaboration with the MUSC Health Digestive Disease Center, rated highly for many years for the treatment of these diseases by U.S. News & World Report.

 Though they are all part of the digestive system, each of these cancers is distinct.
 If you or a loved one has been diagnosed with one of these cancers, then a gastrointestinal cancer specialist who understands their differences can be your best guide through your treatment choices.
 Our specialists work in multidisciplinary teams that include medical oncologists, radiation oncologists, surgical oncologists, radiologists, pathologists, nurse coordinators, an oncology dietitian and researchers in the lab.

-Our Next-Day Access program for stomach and hepato-pancreato-biliary cancers means that you can start working with your team almost immediately.
+Our Next-Day Access program for newly diagnosed, non-metastatic stomach and hepato-pancreato-biliary cancers means that you can start working with your team almost immediately.
 Our team’s goal is to ensure you receive the highest quality, most up-to-date care tailored to your needs.

 High Performing Hospital | University Medical Center | US News & World Report 2024-2025 | Colon Cancer Surgery